AANtoso/AANtoso.github.io/_posts/2019-10-14-the_easy_access_to_a_medication_tracker.markdown

 The difference is I had to rename class therapeutic_class.

-In order to do so I had to create a new migration by running 'rake db:create_migration NAME=name_here'.
+In order to do so I had to create a new migration by running `rake db:create_migration NAME=name_here`.
 I named the migration change_class_to_therapeutic_class.
 Then I entered the following code into the change method.

 ```
 class ChangeClassToTherapeuticClass < ActiveRecord::Migration